By Toni Odejimi

 Howard University News Service

-Toni Odejimi, a student at Georgia State University, is part of the election team for HUNewsService.com and will be covering the Warnock-Walker runoff.
+Toni Odejimi is a student at Georgia State University and reporter for HUNewsService.com.
+She is part of the election team and has been covering the Warnock-Walker race.